Should You Use Student Photos Online?

 • If you do use photos of students, don’t refer to the student by name (even their first name) in the caption under the photo or in the post.

-• Don’t use student name/s in the file name of the photo.
+• Don’t use the student name/s in the file name of the photo.
 You might not realize this information is visible but if someone inspects or saves the file, the name is available for anyone to see.

 • Turn off location services when taking photos on your mobile device.
 Location services can attach location data to pictures you take.
 Find out how to turn off location services on your iPhone/iPad or Android device.